Brunux/virtydrive/README.md

 # VirtyDrive
-VirtyDrive setups your Linux isos on USB Drives, works on Windows, OSX and Linux.
+Cross-Platform Linux drive creator, VirtyDrive setups your Linux isos on USB Drives, works on Windows, OSX and Linux.

 Handy-Dandy tool for booting different Linux distros from USB Drives.
 Currently supports TOP-10 DistroWatch plus 2 distros for the RapsberryPI Project